musescore/musescore-old/trunk/mscore/manual/README.txt

-ProcessHTML.py create the PDF handbooks for MuseScore.
+ProcessHTML.py creates the PDF handbooks for MuseScore.

 ProcessHTML is written and maintained by David Bolton. http://davidbolton.info